gvwilson/sensibleadventures/wrestler/wrestler.md

 suppose we'll be cooking for them tonight, eh?"
 He sounded as though it were a personal triumph.

 "They are two days gone from here."
-For the first time Argusson heard emotion in the Anuat's voice.
+For the first time Argasdottir heard emotion in the Anuat's voice.
 "You will not cook them supper tonight, little man."
 He started to walk back to his skis.

 "I told you not to call me that, you bloody raping son of a sow!"
-Luft knocked away Argusson's arm and strode through the snow.
+Luft knocked away Argasdottir's arm and strode through the snow.
 "You bloody well apologize, or I'm going to rip your plums off and feed them to the dogs!"

 The Anuat stared in the direction they had been travelling.
 "We will keep going north," he said calmly.
-"It is not wise to rest the dogs without feeding them, friend Torvald."
+"It is not wise to rest the dogs without feeding them, friend Torvane."

 "Apologize, you pig!"
 Luft ran the last two steps and swung roundhouse at the guide.